nprapps/nprapps.github.com/_posts/2013-06-06-how-to-setup-a-developers-environment.markdown

 ### Sublime Text
 [Sublime Text](https://www.sublimetext.com) is another GUI-based editor with a nice interface and some [customizations](http://net.tutsplus.com/tutorials/tools-and-tips/sublime-text-2-tips-and-tricks/) available.
 You'll likely want to learn some [keyboard shortcuts](http://docs.sublimetext.info/en/latest/reference/keyboard_shortcuts_osx.html) to make yourself more efficient.
 You can also prettify it with the [Flatland theme](https://github.com/thinkpixellab/flatland).

-**Note**: Speed up your use by making Sublime Text your default editor from the command line.
-See the terminal section below to see what to add to your `.zshrc`.
+_**Note:** Speed up your use by making Sublime Text your default editor from the command line.
+See the terminal section below to see what to add to your `.zshrc`._

 ### Vim
 Vim is a terminal based editor that requires you to type rather than point-and-click to work on files. vim and vi (vim stands for "vi improved") are likely to be available on any Linux server to which you may find yourself connecting, so it's not a bad idea to be familiar with how they work.

 There's a lot of little keyboard shortcuts you'll need to get comfy with before you can just dive-in.
 Here's a resource to become more acquainted with vim: [Vim Tips Wiki](http://vim.wikia.com/wiki/Vim_Tips_Wiki).

 A version of vim is already on your computer -- just type `vim` at in the terminal to get started.
-To get a more up-to-date version, install vim via Homebrew.
+To get a more up-to-date version, install vim via Homebrew:

 ```
 brew install vim